qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

         include 'com.github.qouteall.ImmersivePortalsMod:imm_ptl_core:1.16-SNAPSHOT'
 ```
 See https://jitpack.io/#qouteall/ImmersivePortalsMod
 (You can change `1.16-SNAPSHOT` to a release tag.
-If Jitpack doesn't work, try to fork this repo and use your own repo)
+If Jitpack doesn't work, try to fork this repo and use the forked repo)

 #### If you want to have an optional dependency of Immersive Portals (some functionality only enables with IP installed)
 ```